 What is often the case is that the tent cot is harder to set up the first few times and then it becomes significantly easier.
 This may be due to you learning the knack.

-Either way we recommend reading the manufacturers instructions carefully and doing a dry run when you are still at home to avoid any frustrations out on the camping trip.
+Either way, we recommend reading the tent cot manufacturer's instructions carefully and doing a dry run when you are still at home to avoid any frustrations on the camping trip.

 Are Cots Good For Side Sleepers?